Zara’s Newest Collection Is A Fashion-Forward Take On Utilitarian Staples

 Zara SRPLS SS24 Accessories

-Style your spring outfits with this collection’s stylish shoes, bags, and jewelry.
-For footwear, choose between flat and heeled thong sandals or chunky platform sandals in a range of off-white, beige, sage, and olive colorways.
+Style your spring outfits with this collection’s stylish bags and jewellery.
 For bags, check out the crossbody and pouch with cinch-able shapes.
 Or opt for a bold multi-belted handbag.
-And finally, if you’re here for the jewelry, there’s no going wrong with any of the two-toned pieces or the metallic cutout belt.
+And finally, if you’re here for the jewellery, there’s no going wrong with any of the two-toned pieces or the white leather cutout belt.

 And be sure to check back on April 25 for Drop 2 of the spring/summer 2024 SRPLS collection.